 Filing the Institutional Update

-All affiliated institutions, whether participating in PEAQ or AQIP, are required to complete the Commission’s Institutional Update each year.
+All affiliated institutions are required to complete the Commission’s Institutional Update each year.
 This report, which is completed online, provides the Commission with up-to-date information on the scope of activities of each affiliated institution and sufficient information to understand and respond to significant shifts in an institution’s capacity and/or scope of educational activities.

-In reviewing the Institutional Update on Organizational Information and Operational Indicators, the Commission looks at relationships among a variety of indicators in a given year or over several years.
+In reviewing the Institutional Update, the Commission looks at relationships among a variety of indicators in a given year or over several years.
 If those relationships suggest that the institution may be experiencing problems or very rapid change, the Commission invites the institution to submit an interpretation of the data.
-In some situations, an institution may invite the Commission to conduct a visit, or the Commission itself may require such a visit.